Environment matters: stronger magnetic fields in satellite galaxies: Conclusion

 Our results have important implications for other studies of satellite galaxies in simulations of large cosmological boxes which typically lack the resolution to resolve the internal small-scale dynamo of low-mass galaxies driven by turbulence on smaller scales.
 For those satellites that are past their first infall, the magnetic fields might already be converged at much lower resolution than previously assumed from studies of isolated dwarfs \citep[see][]{2024Pakmor}.
+Indeed, our results are in qualitative agreement with a study based on the TNG-100 simulation \citep{2025McDonough}.

 Another important consequence of this result is the effect of higher magnetic field strengths in interacting galaxies on the resulting radio synchrotron emission.
 This might improve agreement with the observed far-infrared-radio correlation, particularly at the low-mass end, compared to previous isolated setups \citep{2021WerhahnIII, 2022Pfrommer}.
 Furthermore, due to the dependence of Alfv\'en wave losses on the magnetic field strength, stronger magnetic fields in interacting galaxies might also affect CR proton calorimetry and the related predictions of hadronic gamma-ray emission, which are often used to constrain CR transport parameters.
 In particular, our results imply that using simulations of isolated (cosmological or non-cosmological) dwarf galaxies to compare to observables from satellites might strongly bias the conclusions.
-We aim to study both aspects, i.e.\ radio and gamma-ray observables, in follow-up works (Werhahn et al. in prep.).
+We aim to study both aspects, i.e.\ radio and gamma-ray observables, in follow-up works (Werhahn et al. in preparation).